aykhazanchi/akzn/content/food/lappis-meals/ethiopian-beyeaynetu/index.md

 draft: true
 ---

-{{< figure src="/food/lappis-meals/Ethiopian-Beyeaynetu/images/ethiopian-beyeaynetu.jpg" alt="Ethiopian-Beyeaynetu" width="50%" height="50%" >}}
+{{< figure src="/food/lappis-meals/ethiopian-beyeaynetu/images/ethiopian-beyeaynetu.jpeg" alt="Ethiopian-Beyeaynetu" width="50%" height="50%" >}}

 <br>

 Had with Drew at Gojo Ethiopian Restaurant in Hornstull.
+Along with a bottle of Mestej.

 ---